pjastam/shiny-speedskating/README.md

 docker run -d -p 80:3838 --name speedskating pjastam/shiny-speedskating
 ```

-Now go to your webbrowser and enter http://127.0.0.1/, http://localhost or the IP address of your VPN to verify that the `shiny-speedskating` demo app is running.
+Now go to your webbrowser and enter http://127.0.0.1/, http://localhost or the IP address of your VPS to verify that the `shiny-speedskating` demo app is running.

+You can run the container at other ports.
+It can happen that there is some service running at PORT 80, as Apache ou Nginx.
+To run the app at PORT 3838 for example, you can use:

+docker run --rm -p 3838:80 pjastam/shiny-wordcloud

 <h2 id="new-ideas">Ideas for improvement</h2>